 Based on the things I listed above, it clearly states that gadgets aren’t really good for kids.
-But I contradict that because of some arguements.
+But I contradict that because of some arguments.

-I am undergraduate of BS Computer Science.
-I used to be the top students in programming.
+I am an undergraduate in BS Computer Science.
+I used to be the top student in programming.
 Programming is really hard that’s what my classmates used to say.
-However, it seems that it isn’t that hard for me back then, I enjoyed it.
+However, it seems that it isn’t that hard for me to back then, I enjoyed it.
 Too bad for me I wasn’t able to make it.
 But having computer literacy can still give you a job.

-That’s story implies that I am not against with gadgets.
+That’s story implies that I am not against gadgets.

 How to turn gadgets to be good for your kids

 - Provide some limitations.
 This goes not just with the time usage but also their options.
 I deleted all my son’s games recently and just installed one game.
-This can be helpful becuase when they feel sick about playing a specific game, they’d tend to stop playing at all.
-Of course, still limit them with their time of use.
+This can be helpful because when they feel sick about playing a specific game, they’d tend to stop playing at all.
+Of course, still, limit them with their time of use.

 - Maximize the use of gadgets to educate them.
 You know recently, I found on the app store some new apps for kids.
-I can’t believe but they have like movie making app for kids, coding for kids and other adult stuff that was translated for kids use.
+I can’t believe but they have like movie-making app for kids, coding for kids, and other adult stuff that was translated for kids use.
 This can help them build skills at an early age.
-There’s also a lot of other apps for reading, writing, math and other educational apps available on app store or play store.
+There’s also a lot of other apps for reading, writing, math, and other educational apps available on the app store or play store.

 - Be strict.
-Always have a control with everything.
+Always have control of everything.
 As a parent, you should be the one helping them to turn gadgets from being bad to good.

 I hope this article helps somehow.
-Please share your thoughts and other tips that you can add on the comment.
+Please share your thoughts and other tips that you can add to the comment.